h2oai/h2o-3/h2o-docs/src/product/upgrade/Migration.md

 Distributed Random Forest (DRF) was represented as `h2o.randomForest(type="BigData", ...)` in H2O Classic.
 In H2O Classic, SpeeDRF (`type="fast"`) was not as accurate, especially for complex data with categoricals, and did not address regression problems.
 DRF (`type="BigData"`) was at least as accurate as SpeeDRF (`type="fast"`) and was the only algorithm that scaled to big data (data too large to fit on a single node).
 In H2O 3.0, our plan is to improve the performance of DRF so that the data fits on a single node (optimally, for all cases), which will make SpeeDRF obsolete.
 Ultimately, the goal is provide a single algorithm that provides the "best of both worlds" for all datasets and use cases.
+Please note that H2O does not currently support the ability to specify the number of trees when using `h2o.predict` for a DRF model.

 **Note**: H2O 3.0 only supports DRF.
 SpeeDRF is no longer supported.
 The functionality of DRF in H2O 3.0 is similar to DRF functionality in H2O.